LiangZhangUMN/PSSE-via-DNNs/README.md

 # PSSE-via-DNNs

 A Keras implementation of our paper: L.  Zhang, G. Wang, and G. B. Giannakis, “Real-time power system state estimation and forecasting via deep neural networks,” arXiv:1811.06146, Nov.
 2018.
+[Online] available: https://arxiv.org/abs/1811.06146

 If you find the code useful, please cite our paper.
 The data for 118-bus system can be downloaded from